Day Trip To Visit the Otranto Crypt

 Otranto Cattedrale E Cripta – The Beautiful Church

-Even before you entered the main hall of the Cathedral you knew you would be finding the mosaic floors this church was famous for.
-But we were still not prepared to see wall to wall floor mosaics telling stories.
+Even before we entered the main hall of the Cathedral we saw the mosaic floors this church was famous for.
+But we were still not prepared to see wall to wall floor mosaics that told stories.

-While the main alter itself was less ornamented, the ceilings and the gilded old organs and priest boxes were quite beautiful.
+The main alter itself was less ornamented.
+But the ceilings and the gilded old organs and priest boxes were quite beautiful.

 Throughout the church we found several wall frescos in various states of repair.